-TheWISEorg is currently vetting professional (women and/or men) who have a passion and are advocates for women suffering with mental illnesses.
-TheWISEorg’s Board is NOT a working board; however, the Board meets once a month and provides support through advocacy, resource/fundraising and awareness while aligning with our Mission, Goals, Vision and Objectives.
-Board positions are elected (or in special cases appointed by the President) one year term seats.
+TheWISEorg’s eBoard is ‘A‘ working Board; however, the eBoard meets virtually once a month and provides support through advocacy, resource/fundraising and awareness while aligning with our mission, goals, vision and objectives. eBoard positions are elected, (in special cases they are appointed by the President) two-year term seats.
 If you are interested in being considered for an eBoard or eTask Force position, please email email@example.com

 Certified Mental Health First Aider

 Dr. Thomisha M. Duru, a.k.a.
 “The Mental mobility Guru,” is an educator, philanthropist, author and entrepreneur who is passionate about eliminating the silent suffering of women in crisis (the mentally immobile) through her organization, The Women’s Inspirational and Self-Empowerment Organization (TheWISEorg), which provides educational resources and skill development to help them regain, rediscover, and repurpose their lives.
 Mental mobility is her goal; promoting good mental health is her mission.

 After a series of tragic incidents, Dr. Duru experienced over three years of depression and suicidal ideations; but after working with a group of professionals, she eventually learned how to reclaim her life—and now she relishes every opportunity to help others do the same.

 In 2019, Dr. Duru became a Maryland state and certified life-coach, a designation uniquely earned by few.
 She specializes in mental mobility coaching, where she works with women one-on-one to teach mindfulness practices and techniques to overcome depression, anxiety, and complacency.
 In her personal coaching work, her motto is, “What was will rise again BETTER.”